ChitraD/chitrad.github.io/resume/projects.md

 (Technology Used: Linux Administration, DevOps Tools) {: .label .label-blue }

 Online virtual company xFusion-Corp, which helps its participants work as employees and get first hand experience working as DevOps engineers on real world problems and get real experience on projects.
-Some of the common tasks are
+Some of the common tasks performed are-

 1. Install and set up a webserver, database and linux services, managing linux users and their permissions.
-Tasks like SSH setup, process management, working with apt, yum, services, syslog, journalctl, files, links etc
+Tasks like SSH setup, process management, working with apt, yum, services, syslog, journalctl, files and permissions, links etc
-2. Creating & managing containers, images, dockerfile, pods, replicas, deployment, services, manifest files
+2. Creating & managing containers, images(Dockerhub), dockerfile, pods, replicas, deployment, services, manifest files